3-Round-Stones/callimachus/README.txt

 and password.
 Create a build.properties file in the same directory as build.xml.
 Put the variables "callimachus.username" and "callimachus.password" followed by '=' and their value on their own line.
 You can then execute 'ant run' from a command line in this top directory to run the server.
+If some files fail to download you may have to run "ant dist-clean" and run "ant run" again.

 Additional documentation regarding usage and application development may